 Gluten is a large, water-soluble protein that creates the elasticity in dough.
 It’s found in grains such as wheat, rye, barley, triticale, and oats.
 These days it’s also found in additives like thickeners and fillers used in everything from lunch meat to soup to candy.
 You can also find gluten in beers and vinegars that have been fermented from gluten-containing grains.

 Thankfully, methods for diagnosing gluten sensitivity and related Celiac disease have improved in recent years as awareness has increased and more research has been done.
 Blood tests for specific antibodies have allowed physicians to diagnose the disease in many cases before much if any damage has occurred.
 Researchers are also beginning to test for antibodies in the intestinal tract, which may promise an even earlier diagnosis in at-risk individuals.

 Given my stance on grains, I obviously suggest avoiding gluten.
 As mentioned, gluten intolerance is a very common condition and may be underestimated still.
 Given the relatively recent introduction of gluten (and all grains) into the human diet, gluten intolerance and the related Celiac disease are very unfortunate but not very surprising conditions.
-In addition to omitting grains from your diet (especially those listed above), it’s important to avoid processed foods, which likely contain trace amounts in forms like hydrolyzed proteins, starch/modified starch, malt, binders, and natural flavorings.
+In addition to omitting grains from your diet (especially those listed above), you can avoid processed foods, which likely contain trace amounts in forms like hydrolyzed proteins, starch/modified starch, malt, binders, and natural flavorings.
 If anyone in your family has been diagnosed with Celiac disease or gluten intolerance, it’s a wise idea to talk to your doctor about testing options.

 What to Do If You Suspect You Are Gluten Intolerant

 If you think you are having reactions to gluten, visit your doctor to rule out celiac disease.
 Then, it’s simply a matter of avoiding gluten.
 It’s difficult at first, but soon, you won’t miss them.